top of page

 While I can recognize that the human species is the crown of God's creation, having dominion over free will, and the privilege of

-choice, not succumbing to the overpowering of our instincts, but having complex thought to orchestrate our surroundings and make them what we need them to be for our survival; I am also a bit envious of how strong, powerful, and fearless the females are in alternative species, not having a mind like this.
+choice, not succumbing to the overpowering of our instincts, but having complex thought to orchestrate our surroundings and make them what we need them to be for our survival; I am also a bit envious of how strong, powerful, and fearless the females are in alternative species, not having a mind like this instead surviving on their instincts.
 It makes me think that maybe I can learn from these powerful female beasts of nature, to get out of my head and live free and in the moment.

 On July 4th, my family and I were off-roading in South Dakota when we came across a herd of free-roaming cow and their babies.
 When I spoke to one baby in a sweet voice, the mother turned and looked at me fiercely.
 My whole family rolled the windows up.
 Is there such thing as an angry cow?
 I had to remind myself that the nature of the cow is docile, and she probably won't charge at me for speaking to her baby, but I couldn't help but appreciate the intense interest she had in me, as I have for those who speak to my baby.